Cupping & Gua Sha

 By using a quickly inserted and removed flame or a suction device to create a vacuum effect, the cups are applied to various therapeutical points and areas on the body.
 Today, a simple pump suction device is usually used to create the same effect.
 The skin and flesh is thus pulled outward in a pressure relief vacuum.
 This accomplishes several things:

 • STIMULATES UNDERLYING TISSUE & ORGAN FUNCTION

 • HELPS RELEASE TIGHT MYOFASCIA & TRIGGER POINTS

 • RELEASES IMMUNE & HEALING FACTORS TO THE AREA & ASSOCIATED ORGANS

 Note: Cupping regularly leaves bruises of varying intensities (see picture to the right).
 In the case of severe internal stasis, these bruises can be quite dark and a bit startling.
 The bruises will go away on their own - generally within a few days to a week - and are part of the treatment.
-The body releases a myriad of anti-coagulant and healing factors to heal this bruise, which powerfully and simultaneously activate the associated channels, pathways and organs.
+The body releases a myriad of anti-coagulant and healing factors (including nitric oxide) to heal this bruise, which powerfully and simultaneously activate the associated channels, pathways and organs.

 Gua Sha is also used on the shoulders, upper back, para-spinal muscles and trapezius muscles.
 Gua Sha can also be a great way to clear the nervous system of pathogens and stimulate immune function.
 (Gua Sha can work great for colds, neck and shoulder pain and chronic respiratory problems)